lorddrago12/BASIC-Programming-Language/README.md

-# 🧠 Mini BASIC Interpreter — Developer Docs
+# 🧠 Mini BASIC Interpreter

 A small but serious **BASIC-like language prototype** written in Python.
 This project now implements a **full front-end pipeline** for a language: **lexing**, **parsing**, **AST generation**, and **developer‑friendly error reporting**, and this is a project I'm working on to understand how programming language works and wanted to know how exactly it is made by making it my self.